Hardware Service Agreement: Everything You Need to Know

 Additionally, it is also important to determine what will and won’t be covered by the hardware service agreement, which includes what can and cannot be covered.
 Some devices, for instance, age out of coverage, so it is important to maintain an accurate, up-to-date inventory of all your hardware so as to both more easily have it serviced and to make sure you are not paying support for devices that cannot be serviced.
 Leaving these details in the hands of the service provider may mean a longer wait to get service, as it requires them to search their often large database to determine what hardware you have, as well as increased cost, as it is not their responsibility to cancel service on devices that cannot be serviced.

 Because of this, some may believe that simply entering into a hardware service agreement with the most comprehensive benefits is the best way to go, but this may not necessarily be the case.
-Rather, it may be better to take the time to figure out what services you will actual need, and then find or tailor an agreement whose strength is covering those specific needs.
+Rather, it may be better to take the time to figure out what services you will actually need, and then find or tailor an agreement whose strength is covering those specific needs.
 This will likely take more time up-front, but it could save you more money in the long run.

 A final element of hardware service agreements to consider is that they are typically structured so as to increase the yearly cost of service year-by-year.
-The idea behind this is that aging hardware will be more difficult to maintain, and thus more costly, which may very well be true, but it is not necessarily a cost that a business have to be burdened with.
+The idea behind this is that aging hardware will be more difficult to maintain, and thus more costly, which may very well be true, but it is not necessarily a cost that a business has to be burdened with.

 For example, a business could maintain in-house IT staff who are trained to maintain the business's hardware, or they could keep back-up hardware to replace any hardware that goes down, rather than pay to insure against the possibility that it might go down.
 Whether or not such solutions are ideal when measured against the pros and cons of a typical hardware service agreement will depend on the needs and means of each business.